2i2c-org/2i2c-org.github.io/content/blog/2023/2022-year-in-review/index.md

 In some cases our partner organizations are also willing to contribute resources to help make this happen, or we can identify third parties to fund development work.

 Thus far we have focused our efforts on _deploying and managing_ cloud infrastructure.
-We do make improvements to software as a part of this, but there's a big difference between running a cloud service and doing significant enhancements to software.
+We do make improvements to software as a part of this, but there's a big difference between running a cloud service and making significant _enhancements_ to software.

-We'd like to be able to use our position to help funnel more resources into open source development, but there are a few tricky things to figure out:
+We'd like to use our position to help funnel more resources into open source development, but there are a few tricky things to figure out.

-1. **How can we accept resources to do work in open source in an equitable way?**.
-   While 2i2c is a non-profit that aligns its mission with open communities, it is still a standalone organization with its own strategy and team.
-   We must be able to accept resources to contribute to open source in a way that aligns with the values of open source communities, and centers those communities as leading decision-making and design for any improvements that are made.
-   If we aren't careful about this, we run the risk of over-powering community development and planning cycles because we have dedicated engineers and time.
-2. **How can we help projects find funding in a way that is equitable to project maintainers**.
-   When there is dedicated funding for open source projects (e.g., CZI Essential Open Source Software grants), how can we help bring in this funding in a way that doesn't make ourselves a gatekeeper for others in these projects?
-   Can we build coalitions of open source maintainers so that 2i2c is a net-positive of resources across the whole maintainer community?
-3. **How to pair software engineering with cloud infrastructure management?**.
-   Thus far, we have focused our efforts on customizing, managing, and supporting cloud infrastructure.
-   We make many upstream improvements along the way, but this is very different from doing focused software development.
-   We'll need to grow a dedicated software team, and understand how it interacts with our cloud infrastructure team.
+For example: How can we accept funding to do open source work in a way that doesn't effectively make us sole decision-makers or gatekeepers for doing development?
+How can we incorporate software development team practices into a team that has thus-far focused on operating cloud infrastructure?

 Thanks for reading this update about our work in 2022.
 We're excited about what we've accomplished thus far, as well how we hope to expand our impact in the near future.